Ichikawa Omezō as a Pilgrim and Ichikawa Yaozō as a Samurai (Toyokuni I): Toyokuni and kabuki

 Toyokuni is often compared with Sharaku, an artist active during 1794 who specialized in yakusha-e.
 While Sharaku favoured an exaggerated, stylized approach, Toyokuni's depictions are more realistic, capturing actors "as they appear on stage" and idealizing them.
 His kabuki-e were more popular with contemporary audiences than those of his rival; however, modern critics tend to credit Sharaku with greater artistic acuity.

-Toyokuni was highly prolific, and, by 1800, the Utagawa school had supplanted the Katsukawa as the major producers of kabuki-e.
-His success appears to have come at a price, however, as the consensus is that the quality of his later work "shows a marked decline," and even "degenerated frequently into sheer grotesquerie."
-Some also contend Toyokuni's talent was "predominantly imitative," more the product of study than "intuitive genius."
+Toyokuni was highly prolific, and, by 1800, the Utagawa school had supplanted the Katsukawa as the major producer of kabuki-e.
+His success appears to have come at a price, however, as the consensus is that the quality of his later work "shows a marked decline", and even "degenerated frequently into sheer grotesquerie".
+Some also contend Toyokuni's talent was "predominantly imitative", more the product of study than "intuitive genius".